Commitment to Service

 Job Skills puts its clients first and therefore takes any complaint very seriously.
 If you would like to file a complaint, please follow the Policy below.

-Job Skills is committed to ensuring the efficient and fair resolution of service queries and complaints.
+Committed to ensuring the efficient and fair resolution of service queries and complaints.

-Job Skills values and maintains a commitment to excellence in the delivery of high quality, efficient, effective, timely, and responsive services.
+Values and maintains a commitment to excellence in the delivery of high quality, efficient, effective, timely, and responsive services.